ropensci-archive/opendata/README.md

     Currently a Google+ API key is required for accessing Google+ data.
 -   [Rfacebook](http://cran.r-project.org/web/packages/Rfacebook/index.html):
     Provides an interface to the Facebook API.
--   The [<span
+-   The [Rflickr](http://www.Omegahat.org/Rflickr/) package provides an
-    class="Ohat">Rflickr</span>](http://www.Omegahat.org/Rflickr/)
-    package provides an R interface to the Flickr photo management and sharing application Web service. (not on CRAN)
+    R interface to the Flickr photo management and sharing application Web service. (not on CRAN)
 -   [Rlinkedin](https://github.com/mpiccirilli/Rlinkedin) (not on CRAN):
     R client for the LinkedIn API.
 Auth is via OAuth.
 -   [RTwitterAPI](https://github.com/joyofdata/RTwitterAPI) (not on